Daniel Kahneman Collegiate Professor of Information

 • Group Identity and Belief Formation: A Decomposition of Political Polarization.

 Kevin Bauer, Yan Chen, Florian Hett, and Michael Kosfeld.
 2023.
-(Available at SSRN or DOI)
+(Available at SSRN; 2025 version)

 Selected Publications: